Badass Mamas | Neffi Walker

 Forty-five minutes with Neffi Walker?
 I'll take it.
 And I'm so glad I did.
 We fell into instant conversation, and she is an incredible listener with a fascinating ability to quickly get to know a person.
 She has a truly magnetic personality that is caring, calm, grounded and elegant.

-As well as I felt Neffi got to know me in a short amount of time, I wanted to share who she is on Phoenix Mom Rising, and that's to say a larger-than-life creative personality who has experience under her belt, but tricks up her sleeve.
+As well as I felt Neffi got to know me in a short amount of time, I wanted to share who she is on Phoenix Mom Rising, and that's to say a larger-than-life creative personality who has experience under her belt, but tricks up her sleeve, and you cannot take your eyes off her.

 I am a true scatterbrained creative at heart!
 I have created a patterned African skirt line which was a cult favorite, I have a skincare line for babies called Kennedi Price Baby, I went to school with a concentration on sports events and planned basketball clinics for young aspiring NBA stars for a while.
 Out of all the things I have done, interior design is my overall passion.